top of page

 Image-empty-state.png

 Jennifer joined the Andrea Brown Literary Agency in 2016, after a career in marketing and public relations.
-Agenting is her dream job.
+Agenting is her dream job, and she is proud to represent NYTimes bestselling and award-winning authors, as well as talented debuts she believes will be stars someday.
 She loves working with writers and illustrators, and nothing gives her greater joy than to help an author elevate their story.
 She is most drawn to emotionally compelling voices and fresh perspectives underrepresented in literature.

 Please send Jennifer:

-• YA novels in any genre (horror, thrillers, gothic, humor), but especially literary stories about ordinary teens dealing with life, family, relationships, sexuality, mental health, or recovery.
-A blend of genre and literary would be best of all.
-Also, lately, she'd like to fall in love (or lust).
+• YA novels in any genre (horror, thrillers, gothic, grounded science fiction, humor, hints of magic in our world), but especially literary stories about ordinary teens dealing with life, family, relationships, sexuality, mental health, or recovery from addiction.
+A blend of genre and literary would be best of all-- and even better if she gets to fall in love (or lust).

-• Stories that blurs the lines between the real and the imagined.
+• Stories that blur the lines between the real and the imagined.

-• Note: Sadly, Jennifer is not the best fit for novels-in-verse, as that form is not her editorial strength.
-Please consider one of her colleagues instead.
+• Note: Sadly, Jennifer is not the best fit for novels-in-verse, as those forms are not her editorial strength.
+Please consider one of her wonderful colleagues instead.

 That’s her wish list, but you might have something she has never considered before, and it might be absolutely perfect for her.
-Surprise her!
+Surprise her.
+She loves to read a good story and hopes to read yours!

 RECENT DEALS

-Sas Milledge to illustrate NYT-bestselling author Maggie Stiefvater and adapter Stephanie Williams's graphic novel adaptation of THE RAVEN CYCLE, a YA series about four private school boys, a psychic's daughter, and a Welsh legend who lies dormant beneath the mountains of a sleepy Virginia town.
-Sold to Viking Children’s in a six-figure deal, in a four-book deal, for publication in spring 2025.
+Author-illustrator Sas Milledge to adapt BLUE LILY, LILY BLUE and THE RAVEN KING, books three and four in Maggie Stiefvater's the Raven Cycle YA series, about four private school boys, a psychic's daughter, and a Welsh legend who lies dormant beneath the mountains of a sleepy Virginia town.
+Sold to Viking Children's.

 THINGS I LOVE: